 - An opportunity to engage with other Volunteers

-In addition to being responsible for hosting Mood Walks groups, Lead Organizations will also provide participating volunteers with guidance and support about engaging with youth who are at risk or experiencing mental health issues.
+In addition to being responsible for hosting Mood Walks groups, Lead Organizations provide participating volunteers with guidance and support about engaging with youth who are at risk or experiencing mental health issues.

 Be a Mood Walks Volunteer